t-beigbeder/otvl_cabri/README.md

 but also from developers to hosted applications concerning data feeding (can be useful as a Kubernetes pod sidecar to pull initial data)

-## Implementation
+## Implementation information

-- Most actions are performed in parallel, synchronization is as fast as the infrastructure permits
+- Most actions are performed in parallel, synchronization is fast if the infrastructure provides enough resources
 - Cloud storage is natively "eventually consistent" and Cabri takes care of not trusting successful updates
 - Cabri makes use of indexes for fast synchronization or data retrieval, indexes may be rebuilt if broken
 - Encrypted data is only decrypted on the user endpoint even when using a remote http server